Lawyers Representing Carpal Tunnel Syndrome Sufferers in Queens

 - Computer programmer

-The Cost of Carpal Tunnel Syndrome
+The Cost of Carpal Tunnel Syndrome in Queens

 In many cases, carpal tunnel syndrome requires endoscopic surgery.
-When pain, numbness, and weakness become chronic, removing tissue in the carpal tunnel itself creates more room for the nerve and tendons effected.
+When pain, numbness, and weakness become chronic, removing tissue in the carpal tunnel itself creates more room for the nerve and tendons affected.
 After surgery, recovery typically takes a number of weeks before the hand and fingers can be used again.
 During this time, medical and wage benefits should cover most of your costs.

 However, employers may try to argue your condition is due to a pre-existing condition and thus not job-related.
 Our attorneys work with medical experts who document your condition, its relationship to your job functions, and can respond to medical claims made by an employer’s insurer.
 We’re prepared for the kind of tactics used by both to avoid paying a claim related to carpal tunnel syndrome.